 if any affection and mercy…

 The God-given graces of affection and compassion (the fruit of the Spirit) present in the saints at Philippi would move them to live at peace with one another.
 Little differences would be patched up.
 Estrangements would be healed.
 Bickering would cease.

 These same four facts are just as true today.
 The Apostle Paul has reminded the saints at Philippi of the four facts that will motivate them to pursue unity.
-Now Paul is going to show them what they must do in order to have this unity manifest in their church.
+Now Paul will show them what they must do to have this unity manifest in their church.

 ...Instead of being motivated by selfish ambition or vanity, each of you should, in humility, be moved to treat one another as more important than yourself.
 Each of you should be concerned not only about your own interests, but about the interests of others as well.
 (Philippians 2:3,4 NET)

 Those two verses preclude a “what about me?” attitude!
-This is the daily “denial of self “and picking up of our cross (Luke 9:23,24) that Jesus taught while on Earth.
-Furthermore, Paul goes on to reveal the depth of this “denial of self” as modeled by our Lord Jesus.
+This is the daily “denial of self “and picking up our cross (Luke 9:23,24) that Jesus taught while on Earth.
+Furthermore, Paul reveals the depth of this “denial of self” as modeled by our Lord Jesus.

 ...You should have the same attitude toward one another that Christ Jesus had, (Philippians 2:5 NET)